A key component of our global strategy is to promote the delivery of consistent, high quality client service worldwide.

 - suitably designed and operating effectively except for one or more significant deficiencies (an except-for report)

 - having material weaknesses in the design or operation of the quality-control system (an adverse report).

 When the GTAR identifies a deficiency, the member firm is expected to address the deficiency and document its action plan to address the findings within a reasonable period of time and submit appropriate documentation.
 When follow up actions are required by member firms to address findings identified during the GTAR, a further visit or remote assessment is made to review progress in implementing these actions.

-Learn more about our GTAR process in our latest Transparency Report [ 1698 kb ]
+Discover additional information regarding our GTAR process in our latest Transparency Report. [ 8956 kb ]